 If steam blows out of the injector overflow you will have to turn both valves off and start again.

-A few locos still have axle driven pumps but these only work whilst the loco is travelling.
-Some have a hand pump but this is generally for emergency use.
+A few locos still have axle driven pumps, but this only work whilst the loco is travelling.
+Some have a hand pump, but this is for emergency use.

 Preparing for moving off

 The pressure should continue to rise and on reaching about 40‑50 lbs. the cylinders can be warmed through by opening the cylinder cocks, putting the reversing lever or screw into forward gear, and gradually cracking open the “REGULATOR”.
 The steam should blow any condensation out of one of the cylinder cocks.
 Allow the engine to move forward slightly and condensation will issue from one of the cocks on the opposite side.
 The engine should be allowed to move forward slightly again until only steam issues from all the cylinder cocks.

 If at any time the loco is left standing for more than a couple of minutes, the cylinder cocks must always be opened before moving off.
 They can be closed once one can hear that all condensation has been cleared.

 The loco should now be nearing the working pressure point so watch the pressure gauge as the needle rises.
 The pressure can be controlled now by use of the injectors, the fire hole door and the firing technique and the ash pan dampers if fitted.
 From now on, a close eye should be kept on the pressure and the water level.

 Before leaving the loco shed you must ensure that the water tanks or tender are full and that there is sufficient coal on board for at least a couple of hours work.
 The boiler should be full, the pressure just below the red line on the gauge and the fire should be lively.
 You are now ready to move “off shed.”